syncfusion-content/winui-docs/winui/DataGrid/Master-Details-View.md

 N> For customizing selection in second level nested grid, you can refer [here](#defining-properties-for-detailsViewDataGrid).

-### Changing Header appearance of DetailsViewDataGrid
+### Changing header appearance of DetailsViewDataGrid

 You can customize the header appearance of [DetailsViewDataGrid](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.DataGrid.DetailsViewDataGrid.html) , through `HeaderStyle` property of `DetailsViewDataGrid`.